 The Honorable William H. Frist, M.D.

-Senator William Frist, M.D. is a nationally-acclaimed heart and lung transplant surgeon, former U.S. Senate Majority Leader, founding partner of Frist Cressey Ventures and chairman of the Executive Board of the health service private equity firm Cressey & Company.
+Senator William Frist, M.D. is a nationally-acclaimed heart and lung transplant surgeon, former U.S. Senate Majority Leader, founding partner of Frist Cressey Ventures and chairman of the Executives Council of the health service investment firm Cressey & Company.
 He is actively engaged in the business as well as the medical, humanitarian, and philanthropic communities.

 Senator Frist graduated from Princeton University and Harvard Medical School.
-Dr. Frist completed surgical training at Massachusetts General Hospital and Stanford.
+He completed surgical training at Massachusetts General Hospital and Stanford.
 As the founder and director of the Vanderbilt Multi-Organ Transplant Center, he performed over 150 heart and lung transplants, authored over 100 peer-reviewed medical articles, and published seven books on topics such as bioterrorism, transplantation, and leadership.
-He is board certified in both general and heart surgery.
+Senator Frist is board certified in both general and heart surgery.
 Currently he serves as an adjunct professor of Cardiac Surgery at Vanderbilt University.

-Dr. Frist is married and has three sons and lives in Franklin, Tennessee.
+Senator Frist is married and has three sons, nine grandchildren and lives in Franklin, Tennessee.